Limynd History, Family Crest & Coats of Arms

-Anglo-Saxon tribes.
+Limynd is a name that dates far back into the mists of early British history to the days of the Anglo-Saxon tribes.
 It is derived from the baptismal name for the son of Leman, which was taken from the personal name Liefman.
-CITATION[CLOSE]

 Early Origins of the Limynd family